One-Loop Quantum Effects in Carroll Scalars

 is the 1-PI effective two-point function.
-This has the same behaviour as reported in \cite{Bagchi:2022emh}, where now the mass has got renormalized.
-The renormalization is of course divergent as one goes to the continuum limit and can be absorbed by introducing a counter term as is routine in QFTs.
+We emphasize that this is correct only up to first order in $\tilde{\lambda}$.
+The next to leading order corrections are of the form $m_R= m \left(1 + \frac{\tilde\lambda}{64m^4 a^4} + \mathcal{O}\left(\frac{\tilde{\lambda}^2 }{m^8 a^8}\right)\right)$, which follows from the form of the higher order terms appearing in \eqref{correlator_discrete_phi6}.
+Equation \eqref{2ptcont} has the same behaviour as reported in \cite{Bagchi:2022emh}, where the mass has now been renormalized.
+The renormalization is, of course, divergent as one goes to the continuum limit and can be absorbed by introducing a counter term as is routine in Quantum Field Theories (QFTs).

-The above analysis for a bunch of anharmonic oscillators on a 2D lattice was designed to capture of a $d=3$ Carroll scalar.
-By following very similar routes we get equivalent results for a $d=4$ theory with $\phi^4$ coupling.
-The discretized Hamiltonian in this case is
+The above analysis for a bunch of anharmonic oscillators on a 2D lattice was designed to capture the physics of a $d=3$ Carroll scalar.
+By following similar routes, we get equivalent results for a $d=4$ theory with $\phi^4$ coupling.
+The discretized Hamiltonian, in this case, is

 with the mass dimension of the coupling constant $\Lambda$ being 5.
 Here, the two-point function for $t>0$, up to first order in perturbation theory (in $\Lambda$) is\footnote{This can be compared with the classical perturbation analysis of a quartic anharmonic oscillator, where one needs to `renormalize' the natural frequency to get a bounded solution.
-Consequently, it matches exactly with the classical result once one replaces the amplitude by $\sqrt{\langle X^2(0)\rangle}$, calculated in the free vacuum.}
+Consequently, it matches exactly with the classical result (see for example \cite{jose2000classical}, section 6.3 or \cite{landau1976mechanics} section 29) once one replaces the amplitude by $\sqrt{\langle X^2(0)\rangle}$, calculated in the free vacuum.}

 With proper dimensions, the equivalent of the continuum limit prescription \eqref{4} for this case would be

 The Hamiltonian in $a\rightarrow0$ limit becomes